sathya-prakash06/mongoDB_basics/README.md

 - In its simplest form, another way to query data in MongoDB

 - $group - allows us to group data by a specified field
+- $match - allows us to filter data based on a specified criteria
+- $sort - allows us to sort data based on a specified criteria
+- $skip - allows us to skip a specified number of documents
+- $limit - allows us to limit the number of documents returned
+- $unwind - allows us to unwind an array
+- $project - allows us to project a specified field
+- $sample - allows us to randomly sample a specified number of documents
+- $geoNear - allows us to find the closest documents to a specified point
+- $lookup - allows us to perform a join operation
+- $graphLookup - allows us to perform a join operation
+- $out - allows us to output the results of an aggregation pipeline to a specified collection
+- $merge - allows us to merge the results of two or more aggregation pipelines
+- $redact - allows us to remove data from a document based on a specified criteria
+- $replaceRoot - allows us to replace the root of a document with the result of an aggregation pipeline
+- $unset - allows us to remove a specified field from a document
+- $addFields - allows us to add a specified field to a document
+- $bucket - allows us to group documents into buckets based on a specified criteria
+- $bucketAuto - allows us to group documents into buckets based on a specified criteria
+- $replaceWith - allows us to replace a specified field with the result of an aggregation pipeline
+- $sortByCount - allows us to sort documents based on the number of documents that match a specified criteria.

 - Find all documents that have Wifi as one of the amenities.
 Only include price and address in the resulting cursor.